 The financial statements report the share of the Local Government Pension Scheme deficit on the College's balance sheet in line with the requirements of FRS102.
-In 2022/23 this reduced to a £NIL balance however this was following a significant shift in the past two years and future positions are not predictable.
+In 2022/23 this reduced to a £NIL balance due to a notional asset position being reported at the year-end which continued into 2023/24.
+This was following a significant shift in previous years and future positions are not predictable.